Package 'TDLM'

 Value

-A data.frame providing one or several goodness-of-fit measure(s) between simulated OD(s) and an observed OD.
-Each row corresponds to a matrix sorted according to the list (or list of list) elements (names are used if provided).
+A data.frame providing one or several goodness-of-fit measures between simulated OD(s) and an observed OD.
+Each row corresponds to a matrix sorted according to the list (or list of lists) elements (names are used if provided).

 Note

-By default, if sim is an output of run_law_model() the measure(s) are computed only for the simulated OD matrices and not the proba matrix (included in the output when write_proba = TRUE).
+By default, if sim is an output of run_law_model(), the measure(s) are computed only for the simulated OD matrices and not for the proba matrix (included in the output when write_proba = TRUE).
 The argument use_proba can be used to compute the measure(s) based on the proba matrix instead of the simulated OD matrix.
-In this case the argument obs should also be a proba matrix.
+In this case, the argument obs should also be a proba matrix.

-All the inputs should be based on the same number of locations sorted in the same order.
-It is recommended to use the location ID as matrix rownames and matrix colnames and to set check_names = TRUE to verify that everything is in order before running this function (check_names = FALSE by default).
-Note that the function check_format_names() can be used to control the validity of all the inputs before running the main package's functions.
+All inputs should be based on the same number of locations, sorted in the same order.
+It is recommended to use the location ID as matrix rownames and matrix colnames and to set check_names = TRUE to verify that everything is consistent before running this function (check_names = FALSE by default).
+Note that the function check_format_names() can be used to validate all inputs before running the main package's functions.

 Author(s)